valerieniloinsigh31/footnote-app/README.md

 The users or feedback givers who are viewing the original ideas of the profile owner, who are voting like/dislike on the profile owners original ideas, who are posting FootNotes in response to the ideas (which have a maximum character/word restriction but can be deleted or edited by the user until the footnote is stored/removed by the profile owner) and who can like or dislike the footnotes of other users is a many to many relationship as they can interact on the profile but also they can receive interactions by others (such as somebody liking/disliking their footnote)

-Views...
-The views included are:

-Models...
-The models included are...

-Django format is the model, view, template

 Directories and frameworks used-Cloudinary, Materialize, Summernote